vpulab/Urban-Elements-ReID---baseline/README.md

 ### 1) Download the UrbanElementsReID dataset
 Download the UrbanElementsReID dataset from the section [Data](https://www.kaggle.com/competitions/urbam-reid-challenge/data) in the Kaggle competition page and place it in the directory of your choice.

 Once the dataset is downloaded run the `setup.sh` script over the dataset directoy in order to place the folders in the correct way.
+You can find this script in `/Codes/setup.sh`

 ```bash
 cd "your data directory"